 - Crushed Iced Cushion Cut Diamonds: have a unique characteristic, their center looks like shattered glass.
 The facets on the bottom of the stone are smaller than the ones you’ll find on most cushion cut diamonds, and when arranged together, these facets bounce light off one another, giving crushed ice cushion cuts their special effect.

 - Modified Cushion Cut Diamonds: in this cut variation, the facets still originate in the pavilion, but they stop short of reaching the edge.
 Instead, a new row of facets appears at this outer edge, right below the girdle, resulting in a glittering flower shape, rather than a star shape like the brilliant cushion cut produces.

+Diamonds are more than just a sparkly accessory, they’re an expression of your personality and style.
 You can be certain that whatever diamond you choose will have a unique and stunning appearance that you’ll be admiring for decades to come.
-Give us a call at 303-385-8449 or click here to schedule an appointment!
+Give us a call at 303-385-8449 or click here to schedule an appointment.